 ANDREW EVANS: He’s Been Everywhere, Man (or he’s on his way)

-Andrew Evans has packed a lot of life into his 35 years—he’s a writer, an endless wanderer and (recently) a bus passenger heading from Washington D.C. to Antarctica.
+Andrew Evans has packed a lot of experience into his short lifetime—he’s a writer, an endless wanderer and a bus passenger who traveled from Washington D.C. to Antarctica.
 The National Geographic Traveler contributing editor got his start by writing the first guidebook to Ukraine.
 Since then he’s written for a wide range of travel publications, spending months at a time on the road without his wanderlust losing the least bit of luster.

 Johnny Cash sings, “I’ve Been Everywhere,” and I’m trying hard to catch up with him.

 I’m lucky that work has sent me to diverse corners like the Maldives, Antarctica, the Faroe Islands, Cambodia, the Kalahari, Bolivia, northern Quebec and Australia’s little-known Macquarie Island—which is home to about one million penguins.
 I’ve also lived for extended periods of time in France, Belgium, England, Ukraine, and the British Virgin Islands.
 I feel totally spoiled.

 My very first travel memory is visiting Mammoth Cave with my family in Kentucky.